Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 GPT-5.1 Extended Caching (Pro Tier)

-For long-running interactions (e.g., chatbots, code assistants), GPT-5.1 Pro extends cache lifetime:
+For longer interactions like chatbots or code assistants, GPT-5.1 Pro gives you extended cache lifetime:

 - Standard: 5-10 minutes